So what is the best way to learn Chinese? Learning Chinese can be a challenge, especially if you are a beginner.

 10. Immerse Yourself in the Chinese Language.

 Immersing yourself in the Chinese language will probably yield the greatest results.
-Travel to cities like Beijing, Shanghai, Taipei or, preferably, Hong Kong (we are slightly biased), where you’ll hear the sounds, rhythms, and inflections of the Chinese language spoken at the local markets, on public transport or in restaurants.
+Travel to cities like Beijing, Shanghai, Taipei or, preferably, Hong Kong (yes, we’re slightly biased).
+There you’ll hear the sounds, rhythms, and inflections of the Chinese language spoken at the local markets, on public transport or in restaurants.

 The more you expose yourself to a language, the more you will soak it up, naturally and quickly.
 Travelling to a city where Chinese is widely spoken will also keep you motivated.